phenopackets/domain-analysis/docs/usecases-driver.rst

 ===========================
 Driver Use Cases
 ===========================
 The following are the driver use cases that will guide the technical deveopment during the current project period.
-The :doc:`Community use cases <usecases-community>` are additional use cases contributed by the community and could guide community contributions to this project.
+The :doc:`community use cases <usecases-community>` are additional use cases contributed by the community and could guide community contributions to this project.

 Kids First FHIR interoperability and Phenopackets extraction
 ============================================================